Russian "Mayak" starts producing oil-free compressors for automobile gas stations

-Compressor units that compress methane without the use of oil allow achieving gas purity without additional mechanisms for its purification after compression
+Compressor units that compress methane without the use of oil make it possible to achieve gas purity without additional mechanisms for cleaning it after compression

-The Kirov Mayak plant (part of the Kalashnikov concern) has begun actively producing oil-free compressor units from Russian components for equipping automobile gas filling stations (AGNK).
-The result is high-quality, environmentally friendly gas motor fuel, which, according to the manufacturer, increases the power and service life of a car engine.
+The Kirov Mayak plant (part of the Kalashnikov concern) has begun actively producing oil-free compressor units from Russian components for equipping automobile gas filling stations (CNG filling stations).
+The output is environmentally friendly, high-quality motor fuel, which, according to the manufacturer, increases the power and service life of a car engine.

-The first AGNK with new domestic equipment has already been opened in Syktyvkar.
+The first CNG filling station with new domestic equipment has already been opened in Syktyvkar.

-The equipment for AGNK, which Mayak supplies and manufactures, consists of:
+The equipment for CNG filling stations, which is supplied and manufactured by Mayak, consists of:

 • inlet metering group, filter, regulator;